Fleury makes 29 saves, Wild beat Blues 5-1, take series lead

 Less than two minutes later, Ryan Hartman sprung Kaprizov on a breakaway.
 Husso made the initial save, steering the rebound to the corner, but Kaprizov banked the rebound off Husso’s skate from behind the net to give the Wild a 2-0 lead.

+“He’s one of those players that finds a way to score from everywhere and it’s nothing new for us,” Zuccarello said.
+“It’s good to see.
+You work hard and you get the bonuses and today we got bounces.”

-Zucarello’s 16th career playoff goal gave the Wild a 3-0 lead in the second period and Erickson Ek scored his third goal of the series 22 seconds into the third period.
-Marcus Foligno picked up his second assist of the game on Erickson Ek’s tally.
+Zuccarello’s 16th career playoff goal gave the Wild a 3-0 lead in the second period and Eriksson Ek scored his third goal of the series 22 seconds into the third period.
+Marcus Foligno picked up his second assist of the game on Eriksson Ek’s tally.

+“Smart plays, getting pucks out, having the third guy high, coming back hard, back-checking, it’s easier to get those chances,” Zuccarello said.
+“I think the whole team today tracking back, the back-checking, was phenomenal.”

 The Blues got some momentum going after O’Reilly’s goal at 2:17 of the third, but Fleury made several tough saves to keep the rally from gaining more traction.